DynamiteBob17/nbafantasy/README.md

 # About
 - finds the best combination of players for the NBA fantasy league based on statistics
+- also has an api setup that can fetch statistics for players in a JSON format by scraping the stats webpage, since there is currently no way to easily fetch those statistics

 # How to use
 ## Prerequisites